Evan Walker Bridge

-The Evan Walker Bridge is a bicycle and pedestrian bridge over the Yarra River between Southbank and the central business district in Melbourne, Victoria, Australia.
+The Evan Walker Bridge is a shared use bicycle and pedestrian bridge across the Yarra River between Southbank and the city centre of Melbourne, Victoria, Australia.

 Background

-In May 1980, The Age newspaper launched the "Give the Yarra a Go" campaign aimed at creating public awareness of the Yarra River landscape and to encourage bicycle and pedestrian paths on the banks of the Yarra River.
+In May 1980, The Age launched the "Give the Yarra a Go" campaign aimed at creating public awareness of the Yarra River landscape and to encourage bicycle and pedestrian paths on the banks of the Yarra River.